joerez/react-transitions/README.md

 Awesome.

 ## Moving on...
-Next, we will actually add the transition inside of our PageTwo component.
+Next, we will actually add the transition inside of our `PageTwo` component.
 It will only take 2 classes.

-First we add in the parent div the className: react-transition.
+First we add in the parent `div` the className: `react-transition`.

 The second className we use is the name of the transition we wish to use.
 All of them are kabob-cased.